natarajan-k/aspera-aoc-api-integration/README.md

 5. Once you enter the secret, Click on the storage tab and you will be able to browse through the storage.
 Create a new folder.
-6. Go to the "Folder Sub-Access Keys" abd click on "Create New".
+6. Go to the "Folder Sub-Access Keys" tab and click on "Create New".
 Select the newly created folder and click Submit.
 Enter a name for the access keys and click Create.
 A new set of sub-access key and secret will be displayed.
 Take note / Download it for safe storage.